Temuujin-Munkhtsetseg/knowledge-graph/packages/docs/src/content/docs/server-side-indexing/go-bindings.md

 indexing from Go apps.
 Because this module depends on the pre-compiled bindings library, this library needs to be fetched when compiling the Go app.
-`go:generate` helper directive is used to make this download easier - it uses `download` command which is part of the go module and it takes care of downloading proper version of the library from release assets.
+`go:generate` helper directive is used to make this download easier - it uses `libindexer-download` command which is part of the go module and it takes care of downloading proper version of the library from release assets.

 Example of calling indexer from a Go app: